Travel Tuesday: Paso Robles Uncorked

 The Paso Robles Inn: Is a great place to grab a steak for dinner or to have that evening night-cap.
 Bonus: If you bring a bottle of Paso Robles Wine with you to dinner they waive corkage and the best spot in town for a quick hardy breakfast.

-Cow Girl Cafe: Great for Breakfast and plate size large portions.
+Cow Girl Cafe: A 'locals' favorite, great for a hearty breakfast with generous plate size portions.

 Artisan: Wow fine-dining to be had here, a great place to eat, they have a little bit of everything, with a reasonable corkage fee.